 My attention was attracted to some intriguing court reports about his alleged role in ‘pushing’ traffic figures when, as a senior executive of Transfield Holdings, he was director of a consortium that bid successfully for the contract to build the Lane Cove Tunnel in Sydney's North.
 The tunnel failed financially although it was later rescued and remains open today.

-Back in 2010 when the tunnel collapsed, NSW Greens MP Lee Rhiannon, now a NSW Senator, had been warning of the dangers of the privatisation of public infrastructure for ten years.
+Back in 2010 when the tunnel collapsed, NSW Greens MP Lee Rhiannon, now a NSW Senator in the Federal Parliament, had been warning of the dangers of the privatisation of public infrastructure for ten years.
 She told the ABC reporter Bronwyn Herbert that the financial collapse of the Lane Cove Tunnel was no surprise.

 Lee Rhiannon, NSW Greens MP: There's no surprise that the Lane Cove Tunnel financially collapsed.
 There's been warnings about this for a long time.